How to be successful in Online Classes with LiveWebinar

 Let the attendance control the system and spend more time focusing on your work

-When speaking about necessary data and automation, an attendance list is key for every teacher in order to know which students are always present and which aren’t.
+When speaking about necessary data and automation, an attendance list is key for every teacher and online calsses in order to know which students are always present and which aren’t.
 It’s useful to have an automatic list of participants, instead of creating it in a traditional way.
 To help you save time for truly important things and avoid chaotic situations, such a list can be made automatically with our tool then exported and downloaded later to give you the right data collected in one place.

 Make the most of remote classes

-Having the ability to adapt to the changing reality of education might be make or break in the near future.
+Having the ability to adapt to the changing reality of education and online classes might be make or break in the near future.
 Top-notch universities and schools are following the trend of democratizing their classes and at least partially moving lectures to the digital world.
 Although it’s a huge challenge, with the right preparation and use of robust, omnichannel systems it can be a smooth process that opens up new possibilities.